-Anna is the first artist to be awarded a DASH Curatorial Commission, her residency began in April at MAC, Midlands Arts Centre.
-Anna's residency consists of:
+Anna was the first artist to be awarded a DASH Curatorial Commission, her residency began in April 2019 at MAC, Midlands Arts Centre.
+Anna's residency consisted of:

 • 3 months learning about the practices of working as a curator within MAC